Want to change careers? Do these 5 things first

 Find people in the sort of role you aspire to and ask to pick their brain about the job market and local outlook.
 LinkedIn is one resource, but also make connections through friends and family referrals, industry conferences, alumni groups, local professional groups or meetups and business journals.

-Ask questions that test your assumptions about your desired career, such as what the day-to-day duties are and how the majority of time is spent, suggests Dorie Clark, a marketing strategy consultant, professional speaker and author in New York City.
+Ask questions that test your assumptions about your desired career, such as what the day-to-day duties are and how your time will be spent, suggests Dorie Clark, a marketing strategy consultant, professional speaker and author in New York City.

 A job posting in your desired field will list the skills and responsibilities required; use them to tailor your resume.
 Include only those achievements and strengths that relate to the new career.